linebender/vello/README.md

 ### Web

 Because Vello relies heavily on compute shaders, we rely on the emerging WebGPU standard to run on the web.
+Browser support for WebGPU is still evolving.
+Vello has been tested using production versions of Chrome, but WebGPU support in Firefox and Safari is still experimental.
-Until browser support becomes widespread, it will probably be necessary to use development browser versions (e.g. Chrome Canary) and explicitly enable WebGPU.
+It may be necessary to use development browsers and explicitly enable WebGPU.

 The following command builds and runs a web version of the [winit demo](#winit).
 This uses [`cargo-run-wasm`](https://github.com/rukai/cargo-run-wasm) to build the example for web, and host a local server for it